nicktsai1988/myprojects/README.md

 webgraph-v2.1 ,I have finished the compress programe , but decompress and random access are not completed.

-MessageWind(MessageStorm) is a chat software like QQ, and the development tool is Qt4.8.

 filetransfer is a softwore which transmit files between Linux OS by socket interface.

 Author: Nick Tsai